peteroupc/encoding/api/com.upokecenter.text.Encodings.md

  character encoding. <p>In the.NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows:
  <code>encoding.DecodeToString(input)</code>.
-If the object's class already
+If the object's class
- has a DecodeToString method with the same parameters, that method takes precedence over this extension method.</p> <p>In the.getNET() implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as
- follows: <code>enc.DecodeToString(input)</code>.
-If the object's class already has a <code>DecodeToString</code> method with the same parameters, that method takes precedence over this extension method.</p>
+ already has a DecodeToString method with the same parameters, that method takes precedence over this extension method. </p> <p>In the.NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows: <code>enc.DecodeToString(input)</code>.
+If the object's class already has a <code>DecodeToString</code> method with the same parameters, that method takes precedence over this extension method. </p>

 **Parameters:**